berk4cloud/konut-projesi/replit.md

-# APDO HABITAT - Housing Management System
+# ARPDO HABITAT - Housing Management System

 ## Overview

-APDO HABITAT is a multi-tenant SaaS platform designed for the staffing agency industry to manage worker accommodation.
+ARPDO HABITAT is a multi-tenant SaaS platform designed for the staffing agency industry to manage worker accommodation.
 Its primary purpose is to provide a professional, data-dense interface for real-time tracking of houses, rooms, and bed availability, managing worker assignments, and handling reservations efficiently.
 The system focuses on visualizing housing capacity, incorporating color-coded status indicators, and detecting potential gender conflicts within accommodations.
 It targets B2B staffing agencies managing multiple housing properties across various locations.

 ## User Preferences